Can Judicial Precedent Be Overturned?

 What is Judicial Precedent?

-Judicial precedent is a legal doctrine that requires courts to follow the rulings of higher courts in similar cases.
-This means that once a court has made a decision on a legal issue, that decision becomes a precedent for future cases.
-For example, if a Supreme Court rules on a constitutional matter, lower courts must adhere to that ruling in similar cases.
-This system helps create a stable legal environment, as individuals and businesses can rely on established laws when making decisions.
+Judicial precedent, commonly referred to as stare decisis, is a cornerstone of legal practice that compels courts to follow the rulings established by higher courts in similar cases.
+This doctrine is crucial for maintaining a coherent legal framework, as it ensures that once a court has rendered a decision on a particular legal issue, that decision becomes a binding precedent for future cases.
+For example, when the Supreme Court issues a ruling on a significant constitutional matter, all lower courts are required to adhere to that ruling in comparable circumstances.
+This practice not only enhances consistency and predictability within the legal system but also instills a sense of fairness, enabling individuals and businesses to make informed choices grounded in established legal principles.

 Importance of Judicial Precedent